amirylm/p2pmq/DONS.md

 In addition, sequence number is used to ensure message order and penalize bad actors that sends unrealistic sequence numbers.

-The disincentivation of sending and propogating invalid messages across the network, helps to protect the network from bad actors.
+The dis-incentivation of sending and propagating invalid messages across the network, helps to protect the network from bad actors.
 Enabling a trustless environment for DONs to communicate.

 <br />